 Hilton Honors American Express Business Card

 Like the Hilton Surpass Card, The Hilton Honors American Express Business Card provides a free Hilton award night certificate … but only after you spend $15,000 on your card in a calendar year.
-You can earn a second weekend night certificate when you spend an additional $45,000 on the card in the same calendar year.
+You can earn a second free night certificate when you spend an additional $45,000 on the card in the same calendar year.

 You'll also get Hilton Honors Gold status just for holding the card.
 This will get you free breakfast at almost any Hilton hotel abroad, or a daily food and beverage credit at U.S. properties.